Order Fulfillment Costs: Fulfillment Services Pricing Explained

 ---|---|---|---|---|

-Onboarding | One-time | $336–$575* | Included | Included in fulfillment fee |
+Onboarding | One-time fee | $377 | Included in your fulfillment fees | $0 |

-Inbound Shipping | Use their shipping company | Discounted* | Choose your own | Varied |
+Inbound Shipping | Use your fulfillment provider’s partnered shipping company | Discounted | Choose your own shipping company | Full price |

-Receiving | Hourly rate | $39.53* | By unit | $7.37 per pallet OR 25 cents per item OR $2.50 per SKU* |
+Receiving | Hourly rate | $38.93/hour | By unit | $8.69/pallet OR 25 cents/item OR $2.50/SKU |

-Pick and Pack Fees | B2C | $3.13 per order* | B2B | $4.33 per order* |
+Pick and Pack Fees | B2C (business to consumer) | $3.00 per order | B2B (business to business or wholesale) | $4.31 per order |

-Return Fees | Per returned order | $3.15 per order + 50 cents per returned item* | Included | Included in pick and pack fee |
+Return Fees | Per returned order | $3.60 per order + 50 cents/returned item | Included | Included in pick and pack fee |

-Account Management | Monthly | $198.93* | Included | Included in fulfillment fee |
+Account Management | Monthly | $261.80 | Included | Included in fulfillment fee |

-Kitting Fees | Per project per unit | 25 cents–65 cents* | By the hour | $39.60* |
+Kitting Fees | Per unit | 25 cents–65 cents/unit | By the hour | $39/hour |

-Standard Packaging | By package | 80 cents per box (varies by size) | Included | Included in pick and pack fee |
+Standard Packaging | By package | 58 cents/box (varies by size) | Included | Included in pick and pack fee |

 When first partnering with a fulfillment company, a sizable amount of setup must be done, including integrating your online store, creating storage infrastructure, and training staff to handle your goods.

 You’ll pay the freight or container shipping cost to send merchandise from your supplier to your fulfillment center, which varies depending on the quantity, size, weight, and origin of your goods.
-Many fulfillment partners receive discounted rates negotiated with shipping carriers and extend these savings to you.
-This can help decrease your inbound shipping costs substantially.

-Receiving your stock includes coordinating shipments, plus unloading, inspecting, tagging, and sorting your goods—all of which require lots of time and manpower.
+Receiving your stock includes coordinating shipments plus unloading, inspecting, tagging, and sorting your goods—all of which require lots of time and manpower.
 For this reason, it’s usually billed by the hour.

 Storage fees are primarily charged based on the space your inventory takes up.
 You will also need to pay higher rates for climate control or if your products need extra security.
-Fulfillment partners charge anywhere from $5–$40 per pallet monthly to store your goods, with the average cost running $16.21 per pallet, according to a survey by WarehousingAndFulfillment.
+Fulfillment partners charge anywhere from $5–$40 per pallet monthly to store your goods, with the average cost running $18.30 per pallet, according to a survey by WarehousingAndFulfillment.

 If your goods require special services like refrigeration or hazmat handling, storage costs will include a premium of about 73% on average.

-Handling your customers’ unwanted orders is a service that not every fulfillment company offers but is a valuable amenity for most sellers.
+Handling your customers’ unwanted orders is a service that not every fulfillment company offers but is a valuable amenity for most ecommerce sellers.

 Fulfillment providers who have a returns service will incorporate charges for processing and restocking.
 The total fees are usually charged at about the same rate as the pick and pack step, plus the cost of return shipping.
 If elevated inspection is required to determine whether returned goods meet your store’s standards, it will likely incur an additional fee.